Hayespace/Milestone1/README.md

 # Ga / LAB.

 Ga / LAB. is a showcase of the works of artist and graphic designer, Gaia Dipilato.
 It has been designed with sleek minimalism and muted tones in mind, in order not to distract from the artworks and information.
+With such vibrant and colourful works inspiration has been drawn from the vast white walls of gallery spaces.

-The target audience is art collectors, galleries, and people with disposibale income who enjoy high-end art and design.
+The target audience is art collectors, galleries, and people with disposibale income who enjoy fashion, art and design.
+9 unique pieces have been showcased highlighting the diversity of the artists work while not overwhelming the site user with imagery.
+Each piece has been attached to a modal for fullscreen high res viewing.
+The overall design is intuitive and easy to navigate.

 ## Features